pragma-/Plang/README.md

 Number | false when value is `0`;true otherwise.
 String | false when value is empty string; true otherwise.
 Boolean | false when value is `false`; true otherwise.
-Nil | Attempting to use a Nil type is always an error.
+Null | Attempting to use a Null type is always an error.

 ### Statements and StatementGroups
     Statement      ::=  StatementGroup